andkret/Cookbook/sections/01-Introduction.md

 incoming data.

 A great solution is to use messaging queue systems like Apache Kafka, RabbitMQ or AWS Kinesis.
-Sometimes people also use caches for specialised applications like Redis.
+Sometimes people also use caches, like Redis, for specialised applications.

 A good practice is that the temporary storage follows the publish-subscribe pattern.
 This way APIs can publish messages and